wasp-lang/wasp/web/docs/data-model/operations/queries.md

 ### Using Queries

-To use a Query, you can import it from `wasp/client/operations` and call it directly.
-As mentioned, the usage doesn't change depending on whether you're on the server or the client:
+To call a Query in the client code, you can import it from `wasp/client/operations` and call it directly.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">